 - Trip cancellation or interruption

 It’s considered the most worthwhile and commonly used form of travel insurance by many.
-It’s costly to cancel or interrupt a trip you’ve already paid for, but for a fraction of the trip cost, you can get this kind of policy to save yourself from the hassle.
+It’s costly to cancel or interrupt a trip you’ve already paid for, but for a, you can get this kind of policy to save yourself from the hassle.
 It covers you should you need to cancel the trip due to illness, injury, mechanical failure, and other unexpected incidents.

 - Medical insurance